prithvihehe/prithvihehe/README.md

 Not only a Tech Enthusiast 👨‍💻 !!

-I also love exploring Stocks and business case studies as well.
+I also love exploring Stocks and Business case studies.
 Here it is 👉 prithvihehe

 Got some Idea to work on ? 😃 Let's Explore !